makarukudo/nodeigniter/README.md

 ```

-We instantiate the mongojs for mongodb
+How to use mongodb support?

 ``` js
 // config variable setting